 1. Product Database

-Jungle Scout’s product database helps you locate those golden needles in the haystack as quickly as possible.
+The Jungle Scout product database helps you locate those golden needles in the haystack as quickly as possible.

-It’s a searchable database of 475 million products to sell pulled directly from Bezos’ Amazon catalog, complete with powerful evaluation tools.
+It’s a product discovery tool with a searchable database of 475 million products pulled directly from Bezos’ Amazon catalog, complete with powerful evaluation tools.

 Say you want to find a new product.

-You could quickly generate profitable ideas with preset filters like this:
+You could quickly generate profitable ideas with preset product discovery filters like this: